VasuML07/ZeroMemory/README.md

-eroMemory — Stateless AI Chat Application
+ZeroMemory — Stateless AI Chat App

-ZeroMemory is a stateless AI-powered chat application built with Streamlit, designed for fast, predictable, and privacy-first AI interactions.
+ZeroMemory is a stateless AI chat application built using Streamlit.

-Each user request is processed independently—no chat history, no session memory, no data retention.
+Each message is handled independently — no chat history, no memory, no data storage.

-This keeps token usage flat, costs predictable, and privacy risks minimal.
+This keeps the app fast, low-cost, and privacy-friendly.

 🔗 Live App: https://zeromemory-12.streamlit.app/

-Overview

-Most conversational AI apps retain conversation history to maintain context.
-While useful, this design introduces:
+What It Does

+Takes a user prompt

+Sends it to an LLM as a single request

+Returns a response

+Forgets everything immediately

+No sessions.
+No databases.
+No stored conversations.

+Why Stateless?

+Most chat apps keep history, which causes:

-Growing token usage over time
+Growing token usage

-Higher and unpredictable API costs
+Higher costs

-Implicit storage of user conversations

-Additional session and state complexity
+Privacy risks

-ZeroMemory intentionally avoids all of this.
+ZeroMemory avoids all of that by design.

-It follows a single-turn, stateless request model, making it ideal for public demos, cost-sensitive deployments, and privacy-conscious use cases.

-Problem Statement

-Traditional chat applications often suffer from:

-Unbounded context growth

-Rising operational costs

-Hidden data retention risks

-Complex session/state management

-These issues become serious blockers when deploying AI apps at scale or in public environments.

-Solution Approach

-ZeroMemory adopts a stateless architecture:

-Each user prompt is sent as a standalone request

-No conversation history is stored or reused

-No database or session layer is required

-Token usage remains constant per interaction

-This design prioritizes predictability, simplicity, and security over conversational continuity.

-Key Features
+Features

-Fully stateless chat design
+Stateless chat (no memory)

-Predictable and capped token usage
+Predictable token usage

-Clean, minimal chat-style UI
+Clean Streamlit UI

-Secure API key handling via environment variables
+Secure API key handling

-Explicit response length limits for cost control

-Cloud deployment using Streamlit
+Cloud deployed

-Architecture & Design Decisions
-Stateless Interaction Model

-Each request contains only the current user input.
-No previous messages are passed to the model.

-Benefits:

-Flat token usage

-Lower and predictable cost

-No context leakage

-Easier debugging and reasoning

-Explicit Token Control

-A hard cap on output length prevents runaway responses and unexpected billing.

-Secure Secret Management

-API keys are never hard-coded.
-Secrets are injected via environment variables or platform-managed secrets.

-Minimal Dependency Footprint

-Only essential libraries are used to keep the app reliable and easy to maintain.

 Tech Stack

 Python

-Streamlit — UI + hosting
+Streamlit

-Groq Python SDK — LLM API client
+Groq API

-python-dotenv — local environment management

-Streamlit Cloud — deployment platform
+Streamlit Cloud

-Project Structure
-.
-├── app.py              # Main application logic
-├── requirements.txt    # Project dependencies
-├── .gitignore          # Prevents secret leakage

-Setup & Deployment
-Local Setup

-Clone the repository:
+Run Locally
 git clone https://github.com/your-username/ZeroMemory.git
 cd ZeroMemory
+pip install -r requirements.txt

 Create a .env file: